RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 ## Diagnostics test with harness

-Diagnostics test with harness

-To test all the custom ICs, and I/O ports, the Diagnostics cartridge is used.
-The Diagnostics cartridge is very valuable when the complete test harness i installed as in "everything" is tested formally.
+To test all the custom ICs and I/O ports, the Diagnostics cartridge is used.
+The Diagnostics cartridge is very valuable when the complete test harness is installed, as virtually everything is tested thoroughly.
 As can be seen from the picture below, no issues are identified.

 <p align="center">
     <img src="Images/Test03.jpeg" alt="Description" width="600">